 All employees receive paid annual leave according to their contract of employment - part timers who work less than five days a week receive their annual leave on a pro rata basis.

 This scheme allows employees some flexibility to alter that entitlement, by buying some additional leave days, by selling some of their leave days, or by banking some days to be used in the following two years.
-This guide explains how the scheme works, so you can decide if you wish to take advantage of the extra flexibility either now or in the future.
+This guide explains how the scheme works, so you can decide if you wish to take advantage of the extra flexibility.